fosslover69/snapstash/README.md

 ## Features

-- Capture and Save: Easily capture and save the content of selected contents from the active webpage.
+- **Capture and Save**: Easily capture and save the content of selected contents from the active webpage.

-- Storage: Store all captured elements' text in local storage for easy access.
+- **Storage**: Store all captured elements' text in local storage for easy access.

-- Display and Metadata: Display captured text for confirmation and show relevant metadata like timestamp and source URL.
+- **Display**: Display captured text for confirmation and show relevant metadata like timestamp and source URL.

-- Creative Generation: Generate creative outputs using the captured text and GPT3 API integration.
+- **Creative Generation**: Generate creative outputs using the captured text and GPT3 API integration.

-- Local Storage Persistence: Store saved captures and generated results in local storage for continued accessibility.
+- **Local Storage Persistence**: Store saved captures and generated results in local storage for continued accessibility.

 ## Installation